 - Students unable to arrive to campus from other countries due to travel restrictions or quarantine requirements should contact the Admissions Department as soon as possible to initiate an application for distance learning.

 - According to the CDC, travel increases the likelihood of spreading or getting the coronavirus.
 Students should limit travel off campus during the semester.

 - The traditional Spring Break will not be altered.
 Students will be asked to self-monitor their health and abide by state COVID-19 protocols of any place they visit.

 - Students traveling off campus for supplies, worship and other necessary purposes should exemplify, as is their habit, excellence in civic and spiritual settings.
 This includes following CDC guidelines in the community and graciousness within churches.

-- Students should not plan to travel internationally this fall and must contact the Dean of Students to notify the college if such plans exist.
+- Students should not plan to travel internationally this spring and must contact the Dean of Students to notify the college if such plans exist.

 - The campus will cease on-campus activities on May 8.